Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudbilling/readme.md

 await gapi.client.cloudbilling.billingAccounts.testIamPermissions({ resource: "resource",  });

 /*
 Gets the billing information for a project.
-The current authenticated user must have [permission to view the project](https://cloud.google.com/docs/permissions-overview#h.bgs0oxofvnoo ).
+The current authenticated user must have the `resourcemanager.projects.get` permission for the project, which can be granted by assigning the [Project Viewer](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles) role.
 */
 await gapi.client.cloudbilling.projects.getBillingInfo({ name: "name",  });